What Is Load Factor in Commercial Leasing?

 If you're 6 months out and just starting the conversation you’re already behind.

-Give yourself 12–18 months to assess your options, renegotiate from strength, or pivot if needed.
+Give yourself 12 to 18 months to assess your options, renegotiate from strength, or pivot if needed.
 Panic mode = bad deals.

 💣 Mistake #2: Taking the Landlord’s First Offer